-The policy and its procedures in the framework draw on best practice across AKU and from the United Kingdom, elsewhere in Europe, Canada and other countries.
+This policy framework and its procedures draw on best practice across East Africa, Kenya, the United Kingdom and elsewhere in Europe, Canada and other countries.
 The resources used in the development of this policy are listed in Appendix 1.
 The research evidence on quality assurance in higher education is outlined in Appendix 2.